ilyapuchka/dipgen/README.md

 ## Installation

+Prefered way to install dipgen is to use `DipGen.pkg` attached to the release.
-Download project and run `make install` from it's source root.
+Or you can build from source downloading project and running `carthage build --platform macOS && make install` from it's source root.
 You need [Carthage](https://github.com/Carthage/Carthage) to be installed.

 ###TODO: